 (c) No Representation.
-The Sponsor that neither any Lender, the Series Certificate Holder, the Trust, nor any Affiliate of any thereof is, or shall in the future be, responsible for tax and accounting advice with respect to the transactions under the Operative Documents, and the Sponsor had or shall have the benefit of the advice of its own independent tax and accounting advisors with respect to such matters.
+The Transferor and the Sponsor acknowledges acknowledge that neither any Lender, the Series Certificate Holder, the Trust, nor any Affiliate of any thereof is, or shall in the future be, responsible for tax and accounting advice with respect to the transactions under the Operative Documents, and the Sponsor has and the Transferor have had or shall have the benefit of the advice of its own independent tax and accounting advisors with respect to such matters.

 Section 9.03 Further Assurances .
 The Transferor and the Sponsor shall, at the Sponsor=s expense, execute and deliver such further instruments and do such further acts as may be necessary or proper to carry out more effectively the purposes of the Operative Documents and the transactions contemplated thereby.

 Section 9.04 Accounting Terms and Determinations .
-Except as otherwise expressly provided in this and Auction Agreement, all accounting terms used in this and Auction Agreement shall be interpreted, all determinations with respect to accounting matters thereunder shall be made, and all financial statements and certificates and reports as to financial matters required to be furnished hereunder shall be prepared, in accordance with GAAP.
+Except as otherwise expressly provided in this Sale Transfer and Auction Agreement, all accounting terms used in this Sale Transfer and Auction Agreement shall be interpreted, all determinations with respect to accounting matters thereunder shall be made, and all financial statements and certificates and reports as to financial matters required to be furnished hereunder shall be prepared, in accordance with GAAP.

 Section 9.05 Survival .
-Except as otherwise expressly provided in this and Auction Agreement, the obligations of the Sponsor hereunder shall terminate on the Final Retirement Date.
-However, the obligations of the parties under Sections 8.01, 8.02 and 9.02 of this and Auction Agreement shall survive the Final Retirement Date.
+Except as otherwise expressly provided in this Sale Transfer and Auction Agreement, the obligations of the Transferor and the Sponsor hereunder shall terminate on the Final Retirement Date.
+However, the obligations of the parties under Sections 8.01, 8.02 and 9.02 of this Sale Transfer and Auction Agreement shall survive the Final Retirement Date.

 Section 9.06 Notices .
-Except as otherwise expressly provided in this and Auction Agreement, all notices, consents, directions, approvals, instructions, requests, and other communications given to any party under this and Auction Agreement shall be in writing to such party at the address set forth in Schedule I hereto or at such other address as such party shall designate by written notice to each of the other parties hereto and may be delivered personally (including delivery by private courier services) or by telecopy, to the party entitled thereto and shall be deemed to be duly given or made on the day delivered by hand unless such day is not a Business Day, in which case such delivery shall be deemed to be made as of the next succeeding Business Day or in the case of telecopy, when sent, so long as it was received during normal business hours of the receiving party on a Business Day and otherwise such delivery shall be deemed to be made as of the next succeeding Business Day.
+Except as otherwise expressly provided in this Sale Transfer and Auction Agreement, all notices, consents, directions, approvals, instructions, requests, and other communications given to any party under this Sale Transfer and Auction Agreement shall be in writing to such party at the address set forth in Schedule I hereto or at such other address as such party shall designate by written notice to each of the other parties hereto and may be delivered personally (including delivery by private courier services) or by telecopy, to the party entitled thereto and shall be deemed to be duly given or made on the day delivered by hand unless such day is not a Business Day, in which case such delivery shall be deemed to be made as of the next succeeding Business Day or in the case of telecopy, when sent, so long as it was received during normal business hours of the receiving party on a Business Day and otherwise such delivery shall be deemed to be made as of the next succeeding Business Day.

 Section 9.07 Severability .
-Each provision of this and Auction Agreement shall be separate and independent, and the breach of such provision by one party shall not relieve the other parties from their obligations to perform each and every covenant to be performed by such other parties under this and Auction Agreement.
-If any provision of this and Auction Agreement or the application thereof to any Person or circumstance shall be invalid or unenforceable, then the remaining provisions or the application of such provision to Persons or circumstances other than those as to which it is invalid or enforceable, shall continue to be valid and enforceable to the extent permitted by Law.
-The provisions of this Section 9.07 shall not be construed to limit the rights of the Trustee to exercise remedies provided in this and Auction Agreement.
+Each provision of this Sale Transfer and Auction Agreement shall be separate and independent, and the breach of such provision by one party shall not relieve the other parties from their obligations to perform each and every covenant to be performed by such other parties under this Sale Transfer and Auction Agreement.
+If any provision of this Sale Transfer and Auction Agreement or the application thereof to any Person or circumstance shall be invalid or unenforceable, then the remaining provisions or the application of such provision to Persons or circumstances other than those as to which it is invalid or enforceable, shall continue to be valid and enforceable to the extent permitted by Law.
+The provisions of this Section 9.07 shall not be construed to limit the rights of the Trustee to exercise remedies provided in this Sale Transfer and Auction Agreement.